Why it matters in practice

-The points below capture the main workflows, concepts, tools and operator decisions associated with pivoting & portforwarding.
+The items below mark the main workflows, concepts, tools and validation themes that repeatedly matter when working through pivoting & portforwarding.

 - Pivoting